-Gastroenteritis refers to inflammation of the gastrointestinal tract, meaning the stomach and the intestines.
+Gastroenteritis is inflammation of the gastrointestinal tract (stomach and the intestines).
 It can be caused by infection with bacteria, viruses, parasites, medications, or even new foods.
-The condition often causes abdominal pain, diarrhea, vomiting, and/or other clinical signs.
+The condition often causes abdominal pain, diarrhea, vomiting, and other clinical signs.

 Most dogs with gastroenteritis will have intermittent episodes of vomiting and diarrhea.
-The vomit may contain foamy, yellowish bile, especially after the stomach has been emptied.
-Many owners will observe dry heaving or gagging after their dog eats or drinks.
-Characteristically, there will be large volumes of diarrhea produced several times a day.
-The diarrhea may have the consistency a soft-serve ice cream.
+The vomit may contain foamy, yellowish bile, especially after emptying the stomach.
+Many owners observe dry heaving or gagging after their dog eats or drinks.
+Characteristically, large volumes of diarrhea will be produced several times a day.
+The diarrhea may have the consistency of soft-serve ice cream.

-Many dogs will be tender when picked up around the abdomen or will resist handling of the stomach and hindquarters.
+Many dogs will be tender when picked up around the abdomen or resist handling the stomach and hindquarters.
 Most dogs affected with gastroenteritis will appear less active (lethargic) and have a decreased appetite.
 A low-grade fever is also common.
-Dehydration can occur quickly if the vomiting and diarrhea persists for more than twenty-four hours.
+Dehydration can occur quickly if the vomiting and diarrhea persist for more than 24 hours.

 How is gastroenteritis diagnosed?